miniboxing/miniboxing.github.io/benchmarks.md

 ## Bytecode Size

-When comparing the total bytecode size for [spire](https://github.com/non/spire) we see a 4.5x bytecode reduction:
+When comparing the total bytecode size for <a href="https://github.com/non/spire" target="_blank">spire</a> we see a 4.5x bytecode reduction:

 <center><img width="90%" src="/graphs/size.png"/></center>

 ## More Benchmarks

-The <a href="https://github.com/miniboxing/miniboxing-plugin/blob/wip/docs/2013-07-oopsla-preprint.pdf?raw=true">OOPSLA'13 paper</a> presents several other benchmarks:
+The <a href="https://github.com/miniboxing/miniboxing-plugin/blob/wip/docs/2013-07-oopsla-preprint.pdf?raw=true" target="_blank">OOPSLA'13 paper</a> presents several other benchmarks:

  * performance microbenchmarks
    * on the HotSpot JVM with the Server compiler